carla-simulator/carla/Docs/ros_installation.md

 ---
 ## Setting CARLA

-There is some configuration for CARLA available from the ROS bridge.
-This can be setup by editing the file: [`share/carla_ros_bridge/config/settings.yaml`](https://github.com/carla-simulator/ros-bridge/blob/master/carla_ros_bridge/config/settings.yaml).
+Settings can be changed, in order to modify the way CARLA works along with the ROS bridge, by editing the file: [`share/carla_ros_bridge/config/settings.yaml`](https://github.com/carla-simulator/ros-bridge/blob/master/carla_ros_bridge/config/settings.yaml).

 The parameters available refer to:

 * __Host/port:__ the network settings to connect to CARLA using a Python client.
 * __Synchronous mode:__
 	* __If false (default):__ data is published on every `world.on_tick()` and every `sensor.listen()` callbacks.
-	* __If true:__ the bridge waits for all sensor data that is expected before the next tick.
+	* __If true:__ the bridge waits for all the sensor messages expected before the next tick.
 This might slow down the overall simulation but ensures reproducible results.
-* __Wait for vehicle command:__ in synchronous mode, pauses the tick until a vehicle control is completted.
+* __Wait for vehicle command:__ in synchronous mode, pauses the tick until a vehicle control is completed.
 * __Simulation time-step:__ simulation time (delta seconds) between simulation steps. __It must be lower than 0.1__.
 Take a look at the [documentation](../simulation_time_and_synchrony) to learn more about this.
-* __Role names for the Ego vehicles:__ a role names to identify ego vehicles.
+* __Role names for the Ego vehicles:__ role names to identify ego vehicles.
 These will be controllable from ROS and thus, relevant topics will be created.

 !!!
 Warning
-    In synchronous mode, only the ros-bridge is allowed to tick.
+    In synchronous mode only the ros-bridge is allowed to tick.
 Other CARLA clients must passively wait.

 #### Synchronous mode

-The following topic allows to control the stepping when in synchronous mode:
+The following topic allows to control the step update when in synchronous mode:

 | Topic            | Message type            |
 | ---------------- | ----------------------- |